glpi-project/doc/source/advanced/override-locales.rst

     $ msgfmt -o filename.mo filename.po

 Finally, GLPI uses a cache system to avoid loading MO files at each request.
 You need to clear the cache to see your changes.
-To do so, go to "Setup > General", "Performance" tab and click on "Reset" button on the "Translation cache" section.
+To do so, in Debug mode, go to "Setup > General", "Performance" tab and click on "Reset" button on the "Translation cache" section.